4security/Select20/README.md

 - p1,p2,p3,p4 --> Priority, p1 is the highest - colored red circle
 - #projectname --> Automatically moves the todo in the correct project
-- 30.12.2023 --> Full date with day.month.year - separted by dots
+- 30.12.2023 --> Full date with day.month.year - separated by dots
 - 30.12 --> Short date with day.month the software assumes the current year
-- 90m --> Todos can be sheduled with duration.
+- 90m --> Todos can be scheduled with duration.
 Need for start due date.
 - every mon 19:00 --> Add recurring rule with time.
 Weekly rhythms are possible.
 - every 4 sun 10:00 --> Recurring rule on every X weeks
-- * Shopping --> Star --> Checklist with subtodos that will restore on reload.
+- - Shopping --> Star --> Checklist with sub todos that will restore on reload.
 - https://example.com --> Add links and a short link is created (hover needed)

 <img src="images/mobile.png" alt="drawing" width="300"/>

 ### Support for hyper dynamic todos